gchalard/inetdoc-api/README.md

   - Building and executing QEMU commands based on the configuration
   - Handling different operating systems (`linux`, `windows`, `iosxe`)

-  Example of a Linux or Windows YAML file:
+  Example of a Linux YAML file:

   ```yaml
   kvm: